scuzzydude/asimov/asimov.md

 "The costner cannot see the patterns, and the damon mind is too puny to comprehend the concept of a pattern, so for many generations, the lures were gifted to them by my tribe.
 My people were killed by another tribe, I was the only one left.
 I can only make small lures."

-The Mariner suddenly reached up, lifted off his helmet, and pulled it out, unleashing a bucket of seawater.
+The Mariner suddenly reached up, lifted off his helmet, unleashing a bucket of seawater.
 He roared and chirped at the child for several seconds.
 He threw his helmet at a drooling towheaded damon, and then made a giant leap up into the air and dived into the ocean.

 "Finally," said the child.
 "He needs some eel.
 Not all the costner are like that, just royalty and the rich ones.
 It's like they can't live without the stuff.
 I still can't eat it without choking, and they've been giving it to me since I was a baby."